 If you take your card to a Visitor Centre (except Gatwick), your refund will be paid in cash or by debit/credit card.
 Your Visitor Oyster card will be cancelled, which means you won’t be able to use it for future travel.

 First off, here is the Tube map showing Zone 1.
 (As you can see, Heathrow isn’t covered, but as noted earlier, the one-way fare to Central London is £5.70.)
-However ALL the major train stations ARE in Zone 1: Liverpool Street (Stansted Express); Paddington (Heathrow Express); and Victoria (Gatwick Express).
+However ALL the major train stations ARE in Zone 1: Liverpool Street (Stansted Express); Paddington (Heathrow Express and buses from London Luton); Victoria (Gatwick Express and buses from London Luton), and Kings Cross St. Pancras (National Rail from London Luton).
 As you’ll see below, most everything that the average tourist wants to see is within Zone 1.

 These sights (with their corresponding Tube stations and lines as shown on the map above) are the most-visited spots in London: